pratimarawool/CTCWordBeamSearch/README.md

 **CTC decoder with dictionary and language model for TensorFlow | C++ implementation | Python implementation**

+See README in branch `var_seq_len` for details on updates for variable sequence lengths in this fork.

 ## A First Example

 The following code-skeleton gives a first impression of how to use the decoding algorithm with TensorFlow (TF).